-ACCESSIBILITY STATEMENT: It is the goal of the Isaiah Davenport House Museum to provide a quality level of accessibility to the museum’s interpretation that can be accomplished within the institutional mission.
+ACCESSIBILITY STATEMENT: It is the goal of the Davenport House Museum to provide a quality level of accessibility to the Museum’s interpretation that can be accomplished within the institutional mission.
 We recognize, however, that the preservation and interpretation of an early 19th century historic building may present challenges for our visitors.
 Because we are a museum, our efforts focus on balancing our commitments to preserve the historical resources in our care and to increase access to them.
-It is, therefore, in our interest to develop and provide opportunities that facilitate reasonable access to the museum’s educational programs, operation, and services to a diverse public.
+It is, therefore, in our interest to develop and provide opportunities that facilitate reasonable access to the Museum’s educational programs, operation, and services to a diverse public.

 • The museum provides no parking for visitors.
 The closest city metered space is for people with disabilities.
 It is on Habersham Street adjacent to the Kennedy Pharmacy Building (107 Habersham Street).